temetvince/x3ap-swm3/README.md

 ## Credits
 * Special thanks to Joubarbe for making Mayhem.
 You can show your support by buying Joubarbe a coffee:
     * https://www.buymeacoffee.com/Joubarbe
-* Also thanks to Hector for doing the majority of the work, and for graciously allowing me to distribute Star Wars Mayhem 3
+* Also thanks to Hector for doing the majority of the work, and for graciously allowing me to distribute SWM3

 ## Features
 * Star Wars ships and stations